heinhtetPS/FiftyFifty/README.md

 - Correct answers will yield points.
 Get 10 questions in a row to win!

 ## Installation
 Simply download the repo, cd into the directory and run npm -install.
 Before running the app itself, you must make sure the node server is running by typing node server.js.
-To run the app itself, use the command npm start.
+To run the app itself, you will need to open another console tab or window and use the command npm start.

 ### Tech Info
 - The frontend utilizes React.js, specifically implemented using create-react-app for fast startup.